Chronic Pain Prepared Me for the Pandemic

-We live in a production-oriented society, which pegs our value to what we produce.
-Some will say that if you’re not working, or actively trying to find a job, you don’t “deserve” government aid, or health insurance, or even charity.
-Such logic ignores our shared vulnerability – the fact that chronic conditions or lack of opportunity or even a pandemic – can keep any one of us working.
+We live in a production-oriented society, which pegs our value on what we produce.
+Some will say that if you’re not working or actively trying to find a job, you don’t “deserve” government aid, or health insurance, or even charity.
+Such logic ignores our shared vulnerability—the fact that chronic conditions or lack of opportunity or even a pandemic can keep any one of us working.
 No one is immune.
-But we’d rather barrel forward with the illusion that we’ve invulnerable – that with the right combination of grit and ingenuity we can evade those unfortunate situations that befall others.
+But we’d rather barrel forward with the illusion that we’ve invulnerable—that with the right combination of grit and ingenuity, we can evade those unfortunate situations that befall others.

 In the stillness, when I take a breath and pause from the relentless pace of childcare, housework, and writing, the little whispers come: You could get sick, too.
 You could stop being able to cook and clean and take care of yourself and your family.
 Remember when you were in so much pain that you could barely function?
 Can you live through that again?
 Your husband could lose his job.
 What will you do then?

 I take another breath and respond: I am not what I do.
 My life amounts to more than my (meager) income, the articles I’ve written, or my not-so-clean house.
-It’s okay to take breaks, or even stop for a while.
-It’s okay to admit when I’m not okay, because then I reach out to others.
+It’s OK to take breaks or even stop for a while.
+It’s OK to admit when I’m not OK, because then I reach out to others.
 I am woven into a net of love and relationships that I didn’t earn but belong to because I’m human.